 JFP10: Josephine Halvorson

-Josephine Halverson document's Halvorson's group of new paintings, alongside writing and Polaroids documenting the timelines and contexts of their making.
+Josephine Halverson document's the artist's group of paintings debuted at James Fuentes, Los Angeles in 2024, accompanied by new writing from Jarrett Earnest and Justine Kurland, alongside the artist's own Polaroids documenting the timelines and contexts of their making.

 JFP09: Jessica Dickinson

-Taking Dickinson's painting in the exhibition, And: Is, as its locus, the publication surveys the methods and structures that lie within the artist's approach to contemporary abstraction.
+Jessica Dickinson takes a single painting, And: Is (2024), as its locus, surveying the long-form methods and structures that lie within the artist's approach to contemporary abstraction.
+With contributions from Jessica Dickinson, Faye Hirsch, and Evie K Horton.

 Ed Baynard: In a Yellow Room